 - 2 tsp minced ginger

 - 1 tsp minced Garlic

-Some additional photos of Huli Huli Chicken using this recipe from Shannon Murray from the “Pit Barrel Nation” FaceBook page (Thanks Shannon!):
+These photos of Huli Huli Chicken using this recipe are from Shannon Murray from the “Pit Barrel Nation” FaceBook page (Thanks Shannon!):